-The Esquimalt Design Review Committee [DRC] recommends for approval with the following conditions:
+"The Esquimalt Design Review Committee [DRC] recommends for approval with the following conditions:

-- That the applicant commission a traffic study completed by a qualified professional to identify for potential issues and the risk related to the unrestricted left turn access to and from Tillicum Road. - That the applicant increases the side yard setback to be consistent with the RM-3 Zone in order to provide and eliminate the issues of overlook between the existing townhomes to the north. - 3.
-That a screening component within the zone similar to the neighboring property be included.
+- 1. That the applicant commission a traffic study completed by a qualified professional to identify for potential issues and the risk related to the unrestricted left turn access to and from Tillicum Road. - 2.
+That the applicant increases the side yard setback to be consistent with the RM-3 Zone in order to provide and eliminate the issues of overlook between the existing townhomes to the north. - 3.
+That a screening component within the zone similar to the neighboring property be included."

-To reflect the evolving nature of the proposed development and evolving context of Tillicum Road.
-Carried (1 Opposed).
+For the reason that it reflects the evolving nature of the proposed development and evolving context of Tillicum Road.